Years published: 2019, 2023

 Genetic information is contained in two types of DNA: nuclear or autosomal DNA (nDNA), which is contained in the nucleus of a cell and is inherited from both biological parents.
 Mitochondrial DNA (mtDNA) is contained outside of the nucleus in the mitochondria of cells and is inherited exclusively from a child’s mother.
 Both changes in nDNA or mtDNA can cause PMM.
 Most mitochondrial proteins are encoded by genes that are part of the nuclear genome.

 All human mtDNA comes from the mother.
-This because mtDNA that is found in sperm cells typically break off during fertilization.
-An affected mother will pass the mutation(s) on to all her children, but only her daughters will pass the mutation(s) on to their children.
-Sometimes, a mutation in mtDNA occurs spontaneously during the development of an embryo and there is no previous family history of the disorder.
+This is because mtDNA that is found in sperm cells typically break off during fertilization.
+An affected mother will pass the mutation(s) on to all her children, but only her daughters will pass thegene variants on to their children.
+Sometimes, a variant in mtDNA occurs spontaneously during the development of an embryo and there is no previous family history of the disorder.
 Each individual mitochondrion contains about 10 copies of mtDNA.
 This means that within the same cell, there may be mutated mtDNA and unaffected mtDNA.
 This is called heteroplasmy.
-Generally, symptoms do not occur until mutations are present in a significant percentage of the mitochondria.
+Generally, symptoms do not occur until gene variants are present in a significant percentage of the mitochondria.
 The uneven distribution of unaffected and mutated mtDNA in different tissues can affect different organ systems in members of the same family.
 Thus, affected family members may exhibit a variety of different symptoms and varying degrees of severity.

 Genetic diseases due to nDNA mutations (also called autosomal inheritance) are determined by two genes, one received from the father and one from the mother.
 PMM can be inherited in an autosomal recessive pattern, an autosomal dominant pattern, or it can occur spontaneously during the development of the embryo without any family history of the disorder.

 Less often, PMM can be inherited in an autosomal dominant pattern.
 Dominant genetic disorders occur when only a single copy of an abnormal gene is necessary for the appearance of the disease.
-The abnormal gene can be inherited from either parent, or can be the result of a new mutation (gene change) in the affected individual.
-A new mutation occurs spontaneously and there is no previous family history of the disorder.
+The abnormal gene can be inherited from either parent or can be the result of a new gene change in the affected individual.
+A new variant occurs spontaneously and there is no previous family history of the disorder.
 The risk of passing the abnormal gene from affected parent to offspring is 50% for each pregnancy.
 The risk is the same for males and females.

 Clinical Testing and Workup